 In the morning the weather was almost clear, just some small clouds, and there was no wind while we were motoring towards Ustica now 18 M away.
 I listen to the weather on the AM radio at 6:30.
 I must be getting better in understanding the Italian forecasts.
 Well, according to my understanding, in the Sicilian-Tyrrhenian sea we have 4-3 on the Beaufort Scale NE with possible showers and in the Ionian 4-5 NE.

 At 6:45 land was sighted!
 It was still dark and the island appeared as a dark shadow outlined by the rising sun still obscured by it.
 Day-light came quickly.
 I was somewhat nervous about entering a strange harbor all by myself.
 I prepared the fenders on both sides, two stern lines, and an extra one for the bow, just in case we were to go sideways.
-I prepared the anchor and installed the second anchor control so that if we go stern-to I can control the anchor line from either the bow or from the cockpit.
+I prepared the anchor and installed the second anchor control so that if we were to go stern-to I couldn control the anchor line from either the bow or from the cockpit.
 I kept my fingers crossed.

 It is 9:00 and it is a most beautiful morning.
 We enter the harbor of Ustica [38° 42.5' N 13° 11.8' E] slowly.
 There is another large yacht with a German flag docked sideways.
 I approach cautiously, there is plenty of room.
 Somebody on the pier is waving to me to come sideways in front of the German boat.
 I do not like the sideways docking, especially after my recent experience in Cagliari.
 I am afraid that in a case of a strong blow the fenders could blow out.
 Also it is much easier for rats to come aboard when the boat is sideways.
 On the other hand, there is no wind, the sea is perfectly calm, and according to the Italian Waters Pilot the bottom here is foul and the last thing I want to deal with, all by myself, is a snagged anchor.
 So I decide to come sideways, I wave to the man that I have understood him and head out of the harbor, to shift all the fenders to one side of the boat.
 We come back nicely and slowly.
 I put the engine in neutral and go to the bow, and while the boat is slowly drifting almost parallel to the pier I toss the bow line to the waiting gentleman who ties it to a ring.
 I fend the boat away from the pier, take the stern line and jump ashore.
 My first solo long distance crossing is over!